Women's Empowerment in Indian Villages

 Reproductive and Child Health

-The aim is to bring about attitudinal changes in health and well-being, as well as imparting practical information concerning all aspects of Reproductive and Child Health.
-WEIV staff mobilise the community to access Government programs and are on the ground to ensure that Government delivers these programs.
+WEIV aims to bring about attitudinal changes in health and well-being in the target area.
+As well as imparting practical information concerning all aspects of Reproductive and Child Health, WEIV staff mobilise the community to access Government programs and are on the ground to ensure that Government delivers these programs.

 The Reproductive Health programme addresses contraceptive awareness, pre-natal guidance, maternal health and well-being.
 The programme aims to empower young married couples to delay and space their pregnancies, to equip unmarried adolescents with appropriate information regarding sexual health and marriageable age, and to bring about improved action, demand and access to reproductive health services.

-Women's Empowerment in Indian Villages (WEIV) has established eight Literacy Centres for adolescent girls, 12 to 18 years of age.
-These are girls who have been taken out of the education system to help work on the land, or in other ways earn money for their family.
+Women's Empowerment in Indian Villages (WEIV) has established eight Literacy Centres for adolescent girls aged 12 to 18 years.
+These are girls have been taken out of the education system to help work on the land, or in other ways earn money for their family.
 They come from the poorest families and no fees are charged.